 Reading is at the core of our curriculum.
 Children will read at school as well as listen to adults and other children read to help them develop listening skills as well as fluency when reading aloud.
 Each classroom has a library where children can select books to read as well as use the Collins Big Cat books which are linked to the phonics programme, we use in EYFS and key stage and lower key stage 2.
 Each class have a novel that is shared each day and develops listening skills.
 The teaching of comprehension is essential in children learning how to understand the text and the author choices.
 These are taught through comprehension lessons and through our guided reading sessions.
 Reading for pleasure and enjoyment is at the heart of what we do and we read across the curriculum and through all our lessons so that our children can access the wide range of genres to enable them to be successful readers that will impact their learning.

 At St James we use the ‘Little Wandle’ phonics programme that is linked to our reading books which are from Collins Big Cat.
 The programme fosters Children’s speaking and listening skills and equips them the phonic knowledge and skills to enable them to become a fluent reader.
 Foundation stage and Key stage 1 classes have daily Phonics lessons that reinforces a letter sound and phase.
 There are 5 phases and these are taught as a whole class and in smaller groups or on a 1:1 basis.
-The phonics learning will match the book the children are reading to ensure that this allows the children to practice the sound and develop skills in becoming an independent reader.
+The books that the children are reading matches the phonics attainment and teaching.
 High quality lessons, practical and interactive lessons are used and in Year1 the children complete a phonics screening check in the summer term.
 This shows whether they have met the expected standard of phonics knowledge for their age.
 Children who do not the standards are supported in Year2 to help them reach the expected standard.
 All staff are trained to deliver the phonics programme to ensure consistency and support for the children.

 Cursive handwriting teaches pupils to join letters in words as a series of continuous flowing movements or patterns and children are taught cursive handwriting from Reception onwards using ‘Letterjoin’ our online platform that is used in school and through home learning.
+In reception and Year 1 children are taught correct letter formation through print.
+In year 2 we use begin the teaching of continuous cursive writing.
 Children will develop writing words without taking the pencil off the page.
 Continuous style provides a directional left, right movement.
 This flowing, rhythmical movement aids speed and fluency particularly when practised from Foundation level with the final product being neat and fast.
 This cursive style also lessens the chance of reversing letters by eliminating the need to lift the pencil between letters.
 The spaces between words become distinct and distinction between upper and lower case is clearer.
 Pupils with specific learning disabilities find continuous cursive useful because the pencil stays on the page throughout every word, thus simplifying the movement.

 At St James’ we believe that spelling has a direct effect upon progress in all other areas of the curriculum and is crucial to developing a child’s confidence, motivation and self-esteem.
 We provide children with a range of spelling strategies throughout school which cater for different learning style.
 Early spelling is taught through phonic work in Early Years, Foundation and Key Stage 1 using our phonics programme of ‘Little Waddle’ and Collins Big Cat .
 As children move from Key Stage 1 to Key Stage 2, the emphasis shifts from the teaching of phonics to more focussed teaching of spelling strategies, conventions and rules to build upon the children’s established phonic knowledge.
 However, phonic support and intervention is still provided in Key Stage 2 to those children who need it.